- Photos & Map

 Safety guidelines

-Ski touring routes are not marked and prepared.
-Access at your own risk.
-Please observe the following rules of conduct on the ski tour.
+Ski touring routes are not marked or prepared.
+Enter at your own risk.
+Please observe the following rules of conduct on ski tours.

-Good fitness through regular endurance and weight training.
-Make sure you have reserves of strength for the descent.
+Good fitness through regular endurance and strength training.
+Make sure to have energy reserves for the descent.

 Careful tour planning

-Pay special attention to the weather forecast, as cold, wind and poor visibility increase the risk of accidents considerably.
+Pay special attention to the weather forecast, as cold, wind, and poor visibility greatly increase the risk of accidents.
 Plan alternative routes and checkpoints.

 Complete equipment

-Standard emergency equipment includes avalanche transceiver, shovel and probe, first aid kit, bivy sack, cell phone (Euro emergency 112) and an airbag system.
+Standard emergency equipment includes an avalanche transceiver, shovel and probe, first-aid kit, bivouac sack, mobile phone (European emergency number 112), and an airbag system.

-Inform yourself in detail about the avalanche danger before the tour!
-What is the danger level, where are the danger spots, what are the current avalanche problems.
+Inform yourself thoroughly about the avalanche danger before the tour!
+How high is the risk level, where are the hazard spots, what are the current avalanche problems?

-Base your decisions therefore on strategic methods of risk assessment (reduction methods) and pay attention to danger signs in the terrain.
+Base your decisions on strategic risk assessment methods (reduction methods) and watch for danger signs in the terrain.

-It is important to master the use of map, altimeter, compass, app or GPS.
+It is important to master the use of maps, altimeter, compass, app, or GPS.
 Drinking, eating, and taking breaks are necessary to maintain performance and concentration.

-Clearances serve to relieve the snowpack and limit damage.
-Relief distances of 10 m when ascending steep slopes also increase comfort when making hairpin turns.
-When skiing downhill, always keep distances of at least 30 m and ski very steep slopes individually.
+Distances help relieve the snow cover and limit damage.
+Relief distances of 10 m when ascending steep slopes also increase comfort when making switchbacks.
+On the descent, always keep distances of at least 30 m and descend very steep slopes one at a time.

 Avoid falls

-Falls on the descent are the most frequent cause of accidents on ski tours.
-For the snow surface they mean a large additional load.
+Falls on the descent are the most common cause of accidents on ski tours.
+They also mean a great additional burden for the snow cover.

 Small groups